MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/activities-in-Attract.md

 The prospect activity controls whether Prospects can be added to a job or not.
 By default, Prospects can be added to a job.
 To turn this off, change the **Enable prospects** toggle to Off.
-When the Prospect activity is enabled, the user can choose to allow Hiring managers to add and view prospects.
+When the Prospect activity is enabled, the user can choose to allow hiring managers to add and view prospects.
 Once this is on, the Prospect tab will be displayed within the Job.

 **Application Activity**